Mathematical programs with complementarity constraints and application to hyperparameter tuning: Solution methods

-A similar version of Theorem~\ref{theorem:relaxation_convergence} was initially proven by Scholtes \cite[page 922, Section 3]{Scholtes2001} but required the stronger \MPCCLICQ{}.
-An updated proof is given by Schwartz \cite[page 112, Theorem 7.3]{schwartz2011mathematical}, which weakened the requirement to \MPCCMFCQT{}.
-We present a similar proof but weakening the CQ further to \MPCCMFCQR{} (cf. Theorem~\ref{theorem:cq_implications} and Example~\ref{eq:Example01}).
+The structure of the proof is similar to that of Theorem~\ref{theorem:penalisation_convergence} and left to the supplementary materials, Subsection~\ref{SM:proof_relaxation_convergence}, for brevity.
+A similar version of Theorem~\ref{theorem:relaxation_convergence} was initially proven by Scholtes \cite[p.
+922, Section 3]{Scholtes2001} but required the stronger \MPCCLICQ{}.
+An updated proof is given by Schwartz \cite[p.
+112, Theorem 7.3]{schwartz2011mathematical}, which weakened the requirement to \MPCCMFCQT{}.
+We present a similar proof but weakening the CQ further to \MPCCMFCQR{}.
+This is a significant weakening of assumptions (cf. Theorem~\ref{theorem:cq_implications} and Example~\ref{eq:Example01}).
 Another unique feature of our result (Theorem \ref{theorem:relaxation_convergence}) is that we only require an inexact KKT point to be computed at each iteration, unlike in the previous papers, where exact KKT points were used for the penalised problem.
 This allows the theorem to be applied to a much broader class of problems and for the numerical implementation to reflect the theory more closely.